 Bacteria have had a bad rap over the years.
 Once they’d been discovered, suddenly they were responsible for every disease and scourge to befall the human animal, when, all along, they’d been living peacefully, for the most part, with us for millions of years.

 A team of researchers at NYU discovered 182 different species of bacteria living in the skin alone, 8 of which were unknown.
-[Human Skin Harbors Completely Unknown Bacteria] The lead researcher, Dr Martin J Blaser now estimates that there could be 500 different species living in our skin.
+[Human Skin Harbors Completely Unknown Bacteria (originally published at NYU School of Medicine and we just love it when they remove our references)] The lead researcher, Dr Martin J Blaser now estimates that there could be 500 different species living in our skin.

 Research into the variety and extent of bacteria living in our bodies has challenged medicine to look at disease in a different light.
 Previously, a specific microbe was responsible for a specific disease, whereas as a result of these studies, researchers are currently examining the “shifts” in microbial population, and comparing them between healthy and diseased subjects.